Generic Name: mirabegron (MIR a BEG ron)

 You should not use mirabegron if you are allergic to it, or if you have:

 severe kidney disease;

 To make sure mirabegron is safe for you, tell your doctor if you have:

 high blood pressure;

 trouble emptying your bladder (very little urine or a weak stream of urine).

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-Mirabegron can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using mirabegron.
+It is not known whether mirabegron passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while using this medicine.

 Mirabegron is not approved for use by anyone younger than 18 years old.